 Share this article

-The Standard & Poor’s 500 Index is an American stock exchange market index based on the market capitalizations of 500 large companies having common stock listed on the NYSE or NASDAQ.
+The Standard & Poor’s 500 Index, often abbreviated as S&P 500, is an American stock exchange market index based on the market capitalizations of 500 large companies having common stock listed on the NYSE or NASDAQ.
 The S&P 500 index components and their weightings are determined by S&P Dow Jones Indices.

 The Russell 2000 Index is a small-cap stock market index of the bottom 2,000 stocks in the Russell 3000 Index.
 The index is maintained by FTSE Russell, a subsidiary of the London Stock Exchange Group.